3rd October 2016

 There are a number of factors which contribute to rising Azure Costs.
 Some of them are relatively straightforward to address, while others are more complex and systemic.
 Thankfully, in most cases, better management of cloud infrastructure can help to reduce Azure Costs and help to maintain a more efficient environment for applications and data.

-In order to determine why your Azure Costs are rising, the first thing to consider is what are the elements that contribute to those costs.
+In order to determine why your Azure Costs are increasing, the first thing to consider is what are the elements that contribute to those costs.

 Your Azure Cost is calculated based on the number of machines that you have, and the amount of time that they run for.
 E.g: